 • Continued to build and scale the local early childhood system with new revenue.
-Our fiscal outlook is strong given new funds, coupled with a clean audit and a balanced budget.
+Our fiscal outlook is strong-buoyed by new funding streams, coupled with a clean audit and a balanced budget.
 While First 5 Alameda County will be experiencing significant growth in the coming year, all other First 5 agencies around the state have declining revenues and are facing layoffs and program cuts.
-Our colleagues throughout California, and beyond, are looking to us as a model for leveraging funding, policy advocacy, and equitycentered systems building as they manage challenging local circumstances.
+Our colleagues throughout California, and beyond, look to us as a model for leveraging funding, policy advocacy, and equity-centered systems building as they manage challenging local circumstances.

-At the local, state, and federal level in FY 2023-2024, we received:
+At the local, state, and federal level in FY 2024-2025, we received: